-(iii) Environmental
+(iii) Environmental (cont'd...)

-The Company is subject to the laws and regulations relating to environmental matters in all jurisdictions in which it operates, including provisions relating to property reclamation, discharge of hazardous material and other matters.
-The Company may also be held liable should environmental problems be discovered that were caused by former owners and operators of its properties and properties in which it has previously had an interest.
 The Company conducts its mineral exploration activities in compliance with applicable environmental protection legislation.
-The Company is not aware of any existing environmental issues related to any of its current or former properties that may result in material liability to the Company.
+Other than as disclosed in Note 17, the Company is not aware of any existing environmental issues related to any of its current or former properties that may result in material liability to the Company.